vv9k/wutag/README.md

                        from provided path, otherwise defaults to current directory

 SUBCOMMANDS:
-    clear     Clears all tags of the files that match the provided pattern in the current working directory.
-By default only first level of the directory is processed cp        Copies tags from the specified file to files that match a pattern help      Prints this message or the help of the given subcommand(s) list      Lists all tags of the files that match the provided pattern in the current working directory.
-By default only first level of the directory is scanned rm        Removes the specified tags of the files that match the provided pattern in the current working directory.
-By default only first level of the directory is processed
-    search    Searches for files that have all of the provided `tags` in the current directory set       Tags the files located at the given `path` with the set of `tags`.
-By default only first level of the directory is processed
+    clear     Clears all tags of the files that match the provided pattern. cp        Copies tags from the specified file to files that match a pattern help      Prints this message or the help of the given subcommand(s) list      Lists all tags of the files that match the provided pattern rm        Removes the specified tags of the files that match the provided pattern search    Searches for files that have all of the provided `tags` set       Tags the files that match the given pattern with specified tags
 ```

 ## License